-Shortcut: No obligation instant life insurance quotes will be displayed right away by filling out the form on the left or above (mobile) this article.
+Shortcut: No obligation instant life insurance quotes will be displayed right away by filling out the form on the left.
 To learn more about life insurance health ratings, please continue reading below.

 How do they classify me?

 What exactly do “Preferred” and “Standard” health ratings mean?

 In this article, we’ll break it down and give you some tips for getting the best rating you can.